Ag Against Hunger

-Ag Against Hunger is a non-profit organization based in Salinas, California that collects surplus produce from Monterey, San Benito and Santa Cruz County growers on the central coast of California.
+Ag Against Hunger is a non-profit organization based in Salinas, California established in 1990 that collects surplus produce from Monterey, San Benito and Santa Cruz County growers on the central coast of California.
 This fresh produce is then distributed to food banks throughout the west coast of the United States.
+The executive director of Ag Against Hunger is Lynn Figone.